03. A Mysterious Old Man in San Francisco

 "There, instead of giant waves, you'll see the majestic mountains and glaciers of the Andes, along with some of the most unexplored islands on the planet.
 Sailing to Cape Horn through the open sea without passing through the Patagonian Archipelago would be like climbing the Himalayas with a blindfold, missing the beautiful scenery along the way.
 What's the point?"

-"No, if I sail through the rough open sea, I can experience huge waves and a sea of terror."
+"No. If I sail through the rough open sea, I can experience huge waves and a sea of terror."

 John counters firmly,